-We then head out of Cusco to visit the main Inca ruins in the Cusco valley, visiting Tambo Machay, Puca Pucara, Kenko, Sacsayhuaman and some lesser known ruins as well.
+Your tour will then head out of Cusco, to visit the main Inca ruins in the Cusco valley, visiting Tambo Machay, Puca Pucara, Kenko, Sacsayhuaman, as well as some lesser known ruins.
 These impressive sites serve as a great introduction to Inca history, and by walking around them, you will continue to acclimate to the high altitude.
 (This service is on a private basis.)

 Today you will enjoy a half day private tour of Maras & Moray.